netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 You could provide more than one serialization and offer the user a choice with 'content negotiation'. (see [1.3.2 Web compliancy level: resolvable URIs](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines#132-web-compliancy-level-resolvable-uris))

 In almost all programming languages libraries are available to transform one RDF-serialization into another.
 Check for libraries in your favorite programming language.

+***Under discussion:***
+If triples are published in both the generic and the specific model they are all included in the response, requested with content negotiation.
+Example TBD.

 #### 1.2.2 JSON-LD
 JSON-LD is the youngest format and comprehensible to webdevelopers that are used to JSON.
 The format is more difficult to process in native Linked Data environments.
 We therefore recommend only to use JSON-LD inline in the landing page of an object. (see [1.3.2 Web compliancy level: resolvable URIs](https://github.com/netwerk-digitaal-erfgoed/cm-implementation-guidelines#132-web-compliancy-level-resolvable-uris))